 From flying F-4 Jets to seizures

-I graduated from Military College as a 2nd Lt. and entered the Air Force.
-I flew F-4 Fighter Jets until I started having Gran Mal Seizures.
+I graduated from military college as a 2nd Lt. and entered the Air Force.
+I flew F-4 fighter jets until I started having grand mal seizures.
 I was grounded and soon retired.
 Over the year, I had every test you could think of like EEG's, MRI's, spinal taps, pneumoencephalogram, to name a few.
 I was in a number of hospitals and saw a number of neurologists and neurosurgeons.
 Finally, in 1998 I found the head neurosurgeon.
 In 1999, he was going to do a trial surgery that would stop my seizures.
 The team found an arcanoid cyst that had to be removed from the right frontal lobe first because it was pressing on a major arterial artery.
 Two month later they performed a major operation on the left temporal lobe area.

 My surgery's effects

-I was seizure free for 3 months when I had a major gran mal seizure lasting more than 30 minutes.
-I was unconscious when they took the to the hospital and died twice in the ambulance.
-Surgery was performed and I woke totally disabled, not recognizing one's in loved, unable to eat right, talk right dress, go to the bathroom walk, etc. It took me months in rehabilitation with intensive physical therapy, speech and occasional therapy to do some things.
+I was seizure free for 3 months when I had a major grand mal seizure lasting more than 30 minutes.
+I was unconscious when they took the to the hospital and needed to be revived twice in the ambulance.
+Surgery was performed and I woke totally disabled, not recognizing the people I loved, unable to eat correctly, talk, get myself dressed, go to the bathroom, walk on my own, etc. It took me months in rehabilitation with intensive physical therapy, speech and occasional therapy to do some things.
 It took me 3 years to get back 95 percent to where I was before the surgery.
-I'm on a lot of medication, but seizure free.
+I'm on a lot of medication, but seizure free!

 Despite it all, you CAN do it!